spekframework/spek/docs/setup-android.md

 # Setting up for Android
+The main repository contains an [android sample](https://github.com/spekframework/spek/tree/2.x/samples/android) which you can check out instead of this section.

 ## Build
 ### Android modules
 To be able to run tests from gradle, we need to apply a third party [plugin](https://github.com/mannodermaus/android-junit5) as Gradle's